Real Food Volunteers

 Alicia has been attending cooking sessions at Royal Oak Community Centre run by Real Food Wythenshawe, and when asked what impact this has had on her life said:

-- I now am trying lots of vegetables that I’ve not tried before
+- I’m now trying lots of vegetables that I’ve not tried before.

 Tammy Adler, Volunteer and Local Tenant